fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "Behold, he said to his father and his people: "What worship ye?"
 They said: "We worship idols, and we remain constantly in attendance on them."
 He said: "Do they listen to you when ye call (on them), or do you good or harm?"
 They said: "Nay, but we found our fathers doing thus (what we do)."
 He said: "Do ye then see whom ye have been worshipping"
     Quran, surah Al-Shuaraa (The Poets) 26:71-75

-However, they (the idolaters) did not give up but clung fast to idolatry, then he (AS) said:
+However, they (the idolaters) did not give up but clung fast to idolatry, then he said:

     "And by God, I have a plan for your idols - after ye go away and turn your backs."
     Quran, surah Al-Anbiya (The Prophets) 21:57